 Retana is a director of the UCLA Alumni Association Board and an advisory board member for the Girls Inc. Latina Initiative.
 She is an alumna of the HOPE Leadership Institute and Southern California Leadership, Class XIII.

-During her free time, Retana enjoys practicing yoga, hiking and traveling.
+During her free time, Retana enjoys practicing yoga, hiking, traveling, and running with her dog.
 She has completed marathons in Los Angeles, Las Vegas and Washington, D.C.
 Retana is the co-author of the travel guide book Let's Go Mexico.
+Let's Go Mexico.

 Irwin Golds ’78